-After sightseeing and before heading out to a new destination, consider going on one of the following recommended day trips from Zagreb.
-You can rent a car, hire a driver, take public transportation or join an organized tour to one of the destinations below.
+To take one of my recommended day trips from Zagreb, you can rent a car, hire a driver, take public transportation, or join an organized tour to one of the destinations below.

 If you only have time for one day trip from Zagreb, let it be to Plitvice Lakes National Park.
 Although this is a rather large park, its main attractions can be explored conveniently in one afternoon.

-It’s this combination that’s the main reason why Plitvice Lakes National Park is a UNESCO World Heritage Site is so popular is that there are easy-to-navigate boardwalks that wind their way over and around the lakes and waterfalls, allowing you to see everything from up close.
+The other reason why Plitvice Lakes National Park is a UNESCO World Heritage Site is so popular is that there are easy-to-navigate boardwalks that wind their way over and around the lakes and waterfalls, allowing you to see everything from up close.

 The day trip from Zagreb to Plitvice Lakes is no longer than two hours.
 However, there is so much to see and do here that we suggest setting aside a full day to explore the lakes and drive back from the most visited national park in Croatia to Zagreb before it gets too dark.

-You’ll want to take your time to enjoy the sheer natural beauty of this area – so you could also consider a tour so you can maximize your time and not stress about the return drive.
+You’ll want to take your time to enjoy the sheer natural wonders of this area, so you could also consider a private tour to maximize your time and not stress about the return drive.
 There are plenty of companies that offer a day trip to Plitvice from Zagreb.

-Rastoke is conveniently on the way between Zagreb, and Plitvice Lakes National Park, the small town of Rastoke is a popular place to stop.
-Rastoke is the old town center of Slunj, filled with historic buildings and boasting surprisingly beautiful nature – the most perfect of perfect Zagreb day trips for nature lovers.
+Rastoke is conveniently on the way between Zagreb and Plitvice Lakes National Park; the small town of Rastoke is a popular place to stop.
+Rastoke is the old town center of Slunj, filled with historic buildings and boasting surprisingly beautiful nature – the most perfect of Zagreb day trips for nature lovers.